MatrixEx Add-In

 Source side (vertical axis)

-1 Target of Source side - Click to display a dialog to select a package or diagram
+1 Target of Source side - Click to display a dialog for selecting a package or diagram

 - When a package is selected, 'P' is displayed.
 When a diagram is selected, 'D' is displayed